 Prototypes for a subcompact crossover closely related to the Chevrolet Bolt EV have been spotted.

-Underpinning the vehicle will be GM's BEV2 platform that debuted in the Bolt EV, meaning the range should come close to matching the Bolt EV's 238 miles.
-The Bolt EV's single electric motor at the front should also be common with the Bolt EUV.
+Underpinning the vehicle will be GM's BEV2 platform that debuted in the Bolt EV, meaning the range should come close to matching the Bolt EV's 259-mile EPA rating for 2019.
+The Bolt EV's single electric motor at the front should also be common with the Bolt EUV, although the platform could accommodate all-wheel drive.

-Note, the BEV2 platform is a placeholder to serve GM until the automaker launches a new BEV3 platform for EVs with 300 miles of range or more.
-The first BEV3-based model will be a Cadillac crossover due early next decade.
+Note, the BEV2 platform is a placeholder to serve GM until the automaker launches a new BEV3 platform for EVs with 400 miles of range or more.
+Vehicles already confirmed for the BEV3 platform include the Cadillac Lyriq and GMC Hummer EV, both of which will be revealed in the coming months but aren't due on sale until late 2021.